typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment.md

 To access the Graql console, a user password is required.
 The default user password is specified in the `GraknUserPassword` output.

 To log into the Graql console, simply type `graql console`.
-After entering the user credentials (user: grakn, password: the one from Google console), you are free to interact with Grakn via the Graql terminal.
+After entering the user credentials (user: grakn, password: the one specified in the `GraknUserPassword` output), you are free to interact with Grakn via the Graql terminal.
-A succesful login attempt shall look like this:
+A successful login attempt shall look like this:

 ![](/images/aws-graql-console.png)

 A summary of available commands can be found [here](http://dev.grakn.ai/docs/get-started/graql-console).

 #### Accessing the Grakn console
-The Grakn console can be accessed similarly to graql console by typing:
+The Grakn console can be accessed similarly to the Graql console by typing:

 `grakn console start`

-and providing the user credentials (user: grakn, password: the one from Google console).
+and providing the user credentials (user: grakn, password: the one specified in the `GraknUserPassword` output).
 A successful login attempt will look like this:

 ![](/images/aws-grakn-console.png)